aherking/guest-list/README.md

 -Open your preferred browser and go to localhost:8080

--Begin planning your dream wedding!
+-Begin planning your dream event!